 - Myth: Smart people cannot be dyslexic or have a learning disability.

 Fact: Dyslexia and intelligence are NOT connected.
-Many dyslexic individuals are very bright and creative who will accomplish amazing things as adults.
+Many dyslexic individuals are very bright and creative and have accomplished amazing things as adults.

 - Myth: Dyslexia does not exist.